 A passionate supporter of Picnic Racing and the Balnarring community Terry has served on the committee for nearly 20 years serving in a number of positions before taking on the Presidents role in 2017.
 He has been successful in applying for and winning a number of grants which have improved the facilities at the course for both members and the public alike.
 Continuing to improve facilities at the course to keep Balnarring as the Premier Picnic Racing Club and to make a day at the races a total experience for the family is Terrys main focus.

 Graham is a practising solicitor and for 28 years was a partner in global law firm Baker & McKenzie.
-He is currently a director of Vision Super Pty Ltd, Chair of the Western Bulldogs Ethics & Integrity Committee and a member of the Board of Trustees of the Lizard Island Reef Research Foundation.
+He is currently a director of Vision Super Pty Ltd, Chair of the Western Bulldogs Ethics & Integrity Committee and President of the Red Hill Football Netball Club.
 Previously Graham was a Director of the Western Bulldogs Football Club, the VFL, AFL Appeals Board and Disciplinary Tribunal and Chair of Ames Australia.
 He continues to hold interests in a number of horse racing syndicates and is a member of the Victoria Racing Club, MCC, Western Bulldogs Football Club and National Golf Club.
 Graham has been a Committee member of the Balnarring Picnic Racing Club since 2012.

 PETER SPYKER AM